 And I could easily overcome the splashing.

 The only thing I’d need to do is regularly top off the water in the aquarium.
 This would occur every 3 to 4 days, depending on the season.
 In the summer the water would evaporate faster.

 When topping off, I was making sure the surface reached the outlet of the filter.
 This way the incoming water was perfectly connected to the surface, eliminating any bubbling noises.

 Whenever the water was at a reasonable level, the filter would run completely silent.

 It’s a powerful filter and it could handle my 30-gallon community tank.

-I think it was stocked at around 70% from what I can remember.
+I think the tank was stocked at around 70%, from what I can remember.

 I now run such one filter (the 350) as a secondary filtration on my 55-gallon predatory tank, where I house my smaller Oscars.
 Very messy fish, if you’re familiar with them.

 Anyway, when installing this filter, make sure it does not touch the wall of your room.
 This will make the vibrations noticeable and you will be able to hear them.

 Other than that the MarineLand brand is an authority in the HOB industry.